HHNM/Adventure_Game/README.md

 # Game-with-python
-An adventure game using the python library pygame.
+An adventure game made using the python library pygame.

 To play the game

-Clicking on `Ajib.exe`
+Directly by clicking on `Ajib.exe`

 Or

 Run the `model.py` file after installing the required libraries

 ## Game
-start menu main menu game levels monsters
+This is how the game looks
 ![Alt text](Github_Images/Game.png?raw=true "GameLook")

 ## Game Screens
-Some of the game screens(Start menu, main menu, option menu, pause menu, narration... )
+There are different game screens(Start menu, main menu, option menu, pause menu, narration... ).
+Those are some of them:
 <p float="left">
   <img src="Github_Images/Narration.png?raw=true" width=49.5% height=49.5%>
   <img src="Github_Images/PauseMenu.png?raw=true" width=49.5% height=49.5%>